mattypiper/mattypiper.github.io/_posts/2019-05-13-defcon-quals-gloryhost.md

 1. `wasi_debug_read` performs a C-style read of the pointer argument, required for Spectre.
 1. `wasi_debug_ts` executes the x86 `rdtsc` instruction, a timing instrument that can be used to execute the Spectre attack.

-At this point, we laid out the plan: use the gloryhost/wasi functions from our C code to implement Spectre.
-Inspection with strace and gdb revealed that the flag was being loaded into the .bss entry `_data6` at 0xe86120.
+Inspection with strace and gdb revealed that the challenge flag was being loaded into the .bss entry `_data6` at 0xe86120.
-The `wasi_get_data` functions were only provided for data2 thru data5, but the Spectre primitives could be used to read `_data6`.
-After some struggling with the wasi toolchain and learning about wasm in general, we were able to call the `gloryhost::wasi` functions from our C code by defining the functions as `extern` and linking with `-Wl,--allow-undefined`.
+This memory is inaccessible using the `wasi_get_data` functions, as they were only provided for memory areas data2 thru data5.

+At this point, we laid out the plan: Call the `gloryhost::wasi` functions from our C code in a Spectre-style attack to read the flag from memory.

+After learning about wasm, wasi, wat, and fumbling around with a variety of build tools, we settled on using [wasi-sdk](https://github.com/CraneStation/wasi-sdk/) to generate wasm blobs from C code.
-Getting the function arguments and return values to line up was aided by the dynamic WebAssembly linker, which would print messages such as:
+To call the external code, we had to define the functions as `extern` and use the linker directive `-Wl,--allow-undefined` to avoid link errors.
+Getting the function arguments and return values to line up was aided by the dynamic WebAssembly linker built into gloryhost, which printed helpful messages such as:

 > your code makes me feel funny: unable to resolve entry point: Parameters of type [] did not match signature [I32] -> [I32]

 For getting the flag itself, the only instrument provided to send data back to the client was via the 32-bit return value of the `this_is_what_ive_got` function.
-For example, returning 0xdeadbeef would print:
+For example, returning 0xdeadbeef from `this_is_what_ive_got` would print:

 > YOU'VE GOT deadbeef